 Nuggets of Sholay — Three: Loha Garam Hai (लोहा गरम है, मार दो हथौड़ा)

-The third nugget in this Nuggets of Sholay series is another muhavra — and a shining example of Salim–Javed’s writing brilliance.
+The third nugget in the Nuggets of Sholay series is another muhavra — and a shining example of Salim–Javed’s brilliant writing.

 Muhavra: Loha Garam Hai, Maar Do Hathoda literally means “Strike while the iron is hot.”
-The English equivalent captures the same essence — timing is everything.
+Timing is everything — the English equivalent would be “Seize the moment.”

 In the film, the line appears around 1h 49m.
 Girija from Pipri brings word that Gabbar’s nomadic arms suppliers — Hira aur uske saathi — have been spotted nearby.
 Thakur predicts Gabbar’s next move and says, “Loha garam hai, maar do hathoda.”

-The phrase comes from the craft of the lohar (blacksmith) — who must strike the iron when it’s red-hot.
+The phrase originates from the craft of the lohar (blacksmith) — who must strike the iron while it’s red-hot.
 Once it cools, it loses its shape.
-The same idea appears in Latin as Carpe Diem — seize the moment.

 The brilliance of Salim–Javed

-- And who is Girija?
-A blacksmith — a lohar!
+- Who is Girija: A blacksmith — a lohar!

-That’s the magic — the proverb itself is from a blacksmith’s world, and the messenger delivering the cue is a lohar.
-Wah Salim–Javed saheban — what subtle, layered writing!
+That’s the magic — the proverb itself comes from a blacksmith’s world, and the messenger delivering the cue is a lohar.
+Wah Salim–Javed saheban — subtle, layered writing!

 And speaking of Girija — does anyone recognize the actor who played him?
 He looks remarkably like Dhumal to me.